-Today’s trek takes us to Ghiling that takes 6 hours of walking time.
-We get there in time to enjoy lunch and explore the windy dusty area which is natural of a cold desert.
+Today’s trek takes us to Ghiling, which takes 6 hours of walking time.
+We get there in time to enjoy lunch and explore the windy, dusty area, which is a natural part of a cold desert.

 13. Day Thirteen – To Chhuksang (3050m) – (Approx 6 hour’s trek)

-Today’s trek returns us to the trail which started in to Chhuksang.
-It is on this hike that you would get wonderful views of the Himalaya Mountains.
-It is a much enjoyable and refreshing walk at this period of time.
+Today’s trek returns us to the trail which started in Chhuksang.
+It is on this hike that you will get wonderful views of the Himalaya Mountains.
+It is a much more enjoyable and refreshing walk at this period of time.

-Today’s trek which heads home first takes us to Kagbeni where we join the normal Annapurna trail and then head for Jomsom.
-In case you have a day to spare the guide might take you to Muktinath as well.
-O/N stay at lodge.
+Today’s trek, which heads home, first takes us to Kagbeni, where we join the normal Annapurna trail and then head for Jomsom.
+If you have a day to spare, the guide might take you to Muktinath as well.
+O/N stay at the lodge.

 15. Day Fifteen – Flight to Pokhara (923m)

-Today we take a flight to Pokhara where after booking into our lodge, we would have ample time to explore the goodies that the famed lakeside city has to offer.
+Today we take a flight to Pokhara, where, after booking into our lodge, we will have ample time to explore the goodies that the famed lakeside city has to offer.

 16. Day Sixteen – fly to Kathmandu (1400m)

-After breakfast and fly to Kathmandu.
-Transfer to your hotel and rest day at leisure for shopping or others.
+After breakfast, fly to Kathmandu.
+Transfer to your hotel and spend the day at leisure, shopping or doing other things.